Destination

 India Japanese Encephalitis

 The first evidence of the Japanese Encephalitis (JE) in India dates back to 1952, when the first human JE case was reported in Vellore, Tamil Nadu.
 In 2025, JE remains a significant public health concern in India.
 According to data from the Integrated Disease Surveillance Programme, over 468 cases and 56 deaths had been reported in August 2025.
 In 2024, 1,548 JE cases were reported from 24 states and Union Territories.
 In 2023, 1,320 JE cases were reported, compared to 1,271 in 2022.
-India's National Center for Vector-Borne Diseases Control confirmed in 2023 that adult JE vaccinations had started in 42 districts of three states.
-In March 2025, the Pune Municipal Corporation initiated a JE vaccination drive targeting 1,98,874 children aged 1 to 10 years across multiple city zones, with an overall goal of vaccinating 10.43 lakh children.
+India's National Center for Vector-Borne Diseases Control confirmed in 2023 that adult JE vaccination had begun in 42 districts across three states.
+In March 2025, the Pune Municipal Corporation initiated a JE vaccination drive targeting 1,98,874 children aged 1 to 10 years across multiple city zones, aiming to vaccinate 10.43 lakh children.

 India Nipah Virus